Privacy Policy

 Web servers and edge caches record IP addresses, user agents, timestamps, and request paths for security, rate limiting, and debugging.
 Our contact form additionally stores a one-way hashed IP address and the submitting browser’s user agent to deter abuse and spam — we cannot reverse the hash to recover the original IP.

-We run Vercel Analytics and Vercel Speed Insights on our own platform surfaces only — the marketing site, signed-in user portal, page editor, and admin console.
+We run Vercel Analytics and Vercel Speed Insightson our own platform surfaces only — the marketing site, signed-in owner portal, page editor, and admin console.
 These tools collect aggregate performance and page-view metrics with no advertising identifiers.
 Tenant church sites do not run any third-party analytics by default.
 A tenant may add their own analytics or pixel in their site settings; if they do, those tools collect data under the tenant’s own privacy policy, not ours.

 4. How we use information

-- To operate the platform — sign-in, page rendering, scheduled jobs, email delivery, search, caching, and backups.
+- To operate the platform — sign-in, page rendering, the static-site export pipeline, scheduled jobs, email delivery, and backups.

-- To send transactional email (sign-in links, password resets, registration confirmations, giving receipts, serving reminders).
+- To send transactional email (sign-in links, password resets, prayer-team magic-link invitations, form-submission notifications).

 - To investigate security incidents, prevent abuse, and rate-limit malicious traffic.